rodrigoaasm/dojot-microservice-sdk-js/lib/serviceStateManager/README.md

 # **Usage**

-Instantiate the `Manager` class and add shutdown handlers and health checkers to it.
+Instantiate the `ServiceStateManager` class and add shutdown handlers and health checkers to it.
 Whenever you want to gracefully shutdown the system, you call the `shutdown` function and you're done.
+The shutdown function is also called whenever the service detects some signals, like `SIGTERM`.

 Beware that when you instantiate the Manager class, an HTTP server is created, by default, in the port `9000`.
 It is the health check server, created by the [lightship library](https://github.com/gajus/lightship/).